-According to a recent survey conducted by UBS, two in five business owners plan to exit their businesses in the next five years, yet 48 percent have no formal exit strategy in place.
+According to a recent survey, two in five business owners plan to exit their businesses in the next five years.
+Yet, 48 percent have no formal exit strategy in place.

-At its core, an exit plan outlines how you and your stakeholders will get your money back when you close or transition ownership of your business.
-Moreover, an effective exit strategy gives you more control over the direction of your business and can serve as a blueprint for how you operate day-to-day.
+At its core, this type of business plan should outline how you’ll get your money back when you close your business or transition ownership.
+In addition, an effective exit strategy gives you more control over your business’s direction going forward.

-Follow these steps to create an exit plan, so you’re well-positioned for the future.
+In this post, we’ll further explain the steps you should take to create an exit plan, so you’re well-positioned for the future.

-5 Tips for Starting an Exit Plan for Your Company
+5 Tips for Starting an Exit Plan for Your Business:

 1. Identify Your Exit Objectives

-For example, if you plan to retire someday, you’ll want to make sure you earn enough money from the sale to do so comfortably.
+For example, if you plan to retire someday, make sure you earn enough money from the sale to retire comfortably.
 Or, you could take your proceeds and invest in a new venture, which will require a minimum payout.
 Ultimately, your objectives for the business and definition of success will likely be determined by your long-term personal and financial goals.